zivz/weatherapp_codelab/codelab.md

 You can read more about groups and folder in [stackoverflow.com](https://stackoverflow.com/questions/34207664/difference-between-folder-and-group-in-xcode)

 Follow these steps in order to create our Network Manager file:
-1. Right click our new group, named `Network Manager` c
+1. Right click our new group, named `Network Manager`
 2. Choose New file..
 3. Choose `Swift`
 4. name it `NetworkManager.swift`